darcymccoy/soen345-project/Testing and Quality Assurance/TEST_PLAN.md

 - Unit testing of `Server` helper/utility methods (`parseString`, `parseLong`, `escapeJson`)
 - Integration testing of `Database` class against the live Firebase REST API
 - Basic validation of HTTP routing logic in `Server`
+- CACC testing for Database, EmailService, Reservation, Server, and User
+- CFG testing for `HandleEvents` routing logic

 ### 2.2 Out of Scope
 - Frontend UI testing (the HTML/CSS frontend is a thin static client)